kal39/Pentomino/README.md

 ## Purpose of Project

-The purpose of the project is to position pentominoes into a rectangle with the aid of efficient algorithms.The field has to fill this field with pentominoes.
+The purpose of the project is to position pentominoes into a rectangle with the aid of efficient algorithms.
+The rectangular board has to be filled with pentominoes in order to be complete.
 The algorithms are responsible for choosing a position, a rotation and a flipping for each pentomino and checking whether the pentominoes fits correctly in the rectangle, by avoiding overlapping.
-After a series of combinations, throughout rotations finilized to fit the pentominoes.
+After a series of combinations, throughout rotations finalised to fit the pentominoes.

 ## Usage Instructions